hernan3396/LuxDesign/README.md

 # LuxDesign

-Page for showing Lux Design previous works
+Page for showing Lux Design previous works.
+It uses PHP, Laravel and stores photographs on AWS S3